ros2/ros2_documentation/source/Tutorials/Intermediate/Supplementing-Custom-Rosdep-Keys.rst

 The toy example above only hints at what is possible with custom rosdep keys.

-- **Is your dependency a apt package hosted in a third party PPA?**
+- **Is your dependency an APT package hosted in a third party PPA?**
   Not a problem.
-  Since all ``rosdep`` does is converting the key to a ``apt install`` invocation, ``apt`` will have no problem installing the package (provided you have added the PPA).
+  Since all ``rosdep`` does is converting the key to a ``apt install`` invocation, APT will have no problem installing the package (provided you have added the PPA).
 - **Is your dependency a pip package hosted in a third party index?**
   Add the index to your ``pip.conf`` and you're good to go.
 - **Sources files don't have to point to files on the local machine.**
-  Both ``file://`` and ``https://`` syntax is supported.
+  Both ``file://`` and ``https://`` syntax is supported (on Linux, absolute paths start with ``/``, which leads to a triple slash like ``file:///etc/rosdep/my.file``).
 - **Sources are loaded in alphabetical order.**
   If you add a conflicting rule in the 30 prefix it will not be used.
   If you created a sources file with a 10 prefix it will override packages in the default list (prefix 20).
-  If you're using anything from binaries it's highly recommended not to override dependency declarations as it will likely cause binary incompatibilities which can be very hard to debug.
+  If you're using packages installed from binary repositories it's highly recommended to not override dependency declarations as it will likely cause binary incompatibilities which can be very hard to debug.
+- **Merging keys is not possible.**
+  It is not possible to e.g. only add a ``fedora`` installation rule to an existing rosdep key.
+Depending on the load order, such rule would either be ignored, or it would completely override the whole rosdep key, removing all other installers.

 Further reading
 ---------------